giridathac/HMS-Frontend/README.md

-  # Hospital Management Solution (Copy)
+  # Hospital Management Solution

-  This is a code bundle for Hospital Management Solution.
-The original project is available at https://www.figma.com/design/YyY8Q7X5gu3VFNl5WtZbYA/Hospital-Management-Solution--Copy-.
+  This is frontend code for Hospital Management Solution.

   ## Running the code